Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Examples of Different Choices for the Softening

 Fig.~\ref{fig:plummer.err} plots a diagnostic of the errors (particle-by-particle, relative to analytic) in the potential and acceleration.
 Importantly, we see that there is not actually much difference between the different softening rules here (even the small differences that appear are largely noise-dominated and average out over time).
+For this reason it makes almost no visible difference if we plot the result at $t=0$ (the initial conditions, so identical particle positions for all models) or some later time (we show the latter since it provides an upper limit to the differences, but again the difference is very small).
 If, however, we change the mass resolution (number of particles), we see the errors uniformly move up or down, approximately scaling as $\propto N^{-1/2}$ for acceleration (where $N$ is the number of particles).
 This confirms the well-known result that force softening actually has very weak effects on either the instantaneous acceleration or $L_{1}$-norm type errors (what is plotted here) in the acceleration/potential, or convergence properties of collisionless $N$-body integrators for {\em most} properties (some major exceptions discussed below), so long as a ``catastrophically bad'' (orders-of-magnitude too small or large) value of the softening is not used (for different detailed studies of this, we refer to e.g.\ \citealt{power:2003.nfw.models.convergence,2004MNRAS.353..624D,2009MNRAS.398L..21S,wheeler:dwarf.satellites,hopkins:fire2.methods,vandenbosch:2018.disruption.over.soft,vandenbosch:2018.oversoft.disruption.numerical.discreteness.noise}).\footnote{Formally, as discussed in \citet{ma:2022.discrete.df.estimator}, one can think of force softening as truncating a Coulomb logarithm that arises from integrating the contributions to discreteness noise from particle sampling of the potential on all scales.
-Hence the weak (logarithmic) effect of changing $h$ on the instantaneous errors in ${\bf a}$.} This is important to remember in any application of these methods: mass resolution is usually far more important than force softening.
+Hence the weak (logarithmic) effect of changing $\varepsilon$ on the instantaneous errors in ${\bf a}$.} This is important to remember in any application of these methods: mass resolution is usually far more important than force softening.
 That in turn means an adaptive force softening method which is too expensive will produce worse errors, in practice, than a faster method that enables one to run larger-particle-number simulations.
-But we stress that this does not mean force-softening is meaningless: {\em some} softening is required, and even the studies above found that seriously incorrect results could be obtained for much too-large or too-small $h$.
-In a simple, single-species Plummer sphere problem here, it is easy to assign a ``reasonable'' $h$, but this is much more difficult to define {\em a priori} in a high-dynamic range multi-physics simulation (e.g.\ galaxy formation simulations).
+But we stress that this does not mean force-softening is meaningless: {\em some} softening is required, and even the studies above found that seriously incorrect results could be obtained for much too-large or too-small $\varepsilon$.
+In a simple, single-species Plummer sphere problem here, it is easy to assign a ``reasonable'' $\varepsilon$, but this is much more difficult to define {\em a priori} in a high-dynamic range multi-physics simulation (e.g.\ galaxy formation simulations).
 And we will show below that there are differences in the results from such choices, they just do not appear so obviously in the classic ``error norm'' type tests of Fig.~\ref{fig:plummer.err}.